“2025, World Cancer Day”

 MTCC advocates that Cancer is not only a medical issue but requires the involvement of the largest number of stakeholders, including non-doctor health officers, administrators, schools, patients’ advocacy groups, and survivors ( see Past Activities).

-January 2022: Our Honorary Member, Princess Dina Mired is
+January 2022: Our Honorary Member, Princess Dina Mired, is

-acknowledged for the tireless effort in the fight against Cancer by The Italian League for the fight against Cancer (www.LILT.it) celebrating its 100 Anniversary
+acknowledged for the tireless effort in the fight against Cancer by The Italian League for the fight against Cancer (www.LILT.it), celebrating its 100th Anniversary